©DALI

 In brief

-• Full-day workshop in conjunction with ECSCW2024 in Rimini
+• Half-day workshop in conjunction with ECSCW2024 in Rimini

 • Position papers are limited to six pages (excl. references) in the ECSCW format

-• The deadline for submitting position papers is May 6, 2024
+• The deadline for submitting position papers is May 13, 2024 (extended)

 • Participants accepted for the workshop must register for ECSCW2024